nodejs/admin/Moderation-Policy.md

   permissions for an individual Collaborator's GitHub account from *all* Node.js GitHub Organization repositories as well as removing the account from the Node.js GitHub Organization membership.
-* *Blocks* refers to the act of blocking an individual GitHub account from any further participation in the Node.js GitHub Organization.
-Blocks may be *temporary* or *indefinite*.
+* *Block* refers to the act of prohibiting an individual GitHub account from any further participation in the Node.js GitHub Organization.
+A block may be *temporary* or *indefinite*.
 * *Requester* refers to an individual requesting Moderation on a Post.